aama/webappy/README.md

 # webappy
-prototype python application for creation, manipulation, and display of morphological paradigms
+Prototype Python application for creation, manipulation, and display of morphological paradigms